splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/4-project/3-activities.md

 ### Task 3 - Creating a Key Collection Game

-In this project, you will need to develop a simple game where the player needs to move a character around a window and collect 3 randomly placed keys in the correct order determined by you.
-Once all the keys have been collected, if keys are collected in the wrong order, all keys should be deleted and 3 new keys should be placed in the level in random locations.
-Once all keys have been collected in the correct order, you should stop taking movement input and write "WIN" on the window.
+In this project, you will need to develop a simple puzzle game where the player needs to move a character around a window and collect 3 randomly placed keys in the correct order based on their colour.
+Once all the keys have been collected, if the keys are collected in the wrong order, all keys should be deleted and 3 new keys should be placed in the level in random locations.
+Once all keys have been collected in the correct colour order, you should stop taking movement input and write "WIN" on the window.

 Some SplashKit functions you might need:
 Rnd(min: int, max: int)
 KeyDown(KeyCode key)
-Some kind of sprite collision, or maybe using rectangles and circles
+Some kind of bitmap collision

 Your program needs to: